paths-erc/docs/gis/vectorization-protocol.md

 ## Attribute list
 The definition of the attribute list and values to use for each field is the most important step of the entire process.

-#### Identification / naming system
+#### Identification / Location
-- `place` (*Integer, 9*): Identifier of the place/site that the building being vectorized belongs to.
+- `place` (*Text, 255*): Identifier of the place/site where the building being vectorized is located.
+At PAThs the [Place ID](https://docs.paths-erc.eu/handbook/places#id) is being used.
-- `building` (*Text, 254*): Identifier of the sub-site building, structure or area that is being vectorized.
+- `subplace` (*Text, 255*): Identifier, if applicable, of the sub-site building, structure or area that is being vectorized.

 #### Description
-- `reconstr` (*Integer, 1*): wheather the feature is/was visible/preserved or was hypothetically reconstructed when surveyed.
+- `reconstr` (*Integer, 1*): wether the feature is/was visible/preserved or was hypothetically reconstructed when surveyed.
   - **0** (**null**) if the feature was clearly visible and preserved when surveyed; usually a solid line is used to represent this feature.
   - **1** if the feature is not visible or preserved and has bee hypothetically reconstructed by the surveyor or the author of the source drawing; usually a dashed line is used to represent these features.
   - **2** if the feature is not visible or preserved and has been hypothetically reconstructed by the operator who vectorised the images